 When working with pixel art, you often want to work with a much lower resolution like 320×200, but have it flawlessly remap it to the greater resolution modern hardware is capable of running.
 Rendercam takes care of exactly this for us.
 There are a number of settings we want to configure in this script:

-Well, that was a lot… we look at how to install extensions, installed, added and configured a camera that makes pixel art look and feel super easy….
+Well, that was a lot… we looked at how to install extensions, installed, added, and configured a camera that makes pixel art look and feel super easy….
 So, how’s our game looking now?
 Hit F5 to find out.